pingswept/me30-website/content/logistics/syllabus.md

 Brandon's office hours are:

-* Tues/Thurs at high noon on the SEC patio, or possibly Zoom (https://tufts.zoom.us/my/brandon.of.nolop)
+* Tues/Thurs, 1-2 PM on the SEC patio
 * Brandon is also usually findable in Nolop.

 LA office hours are:

-* To be determined, via ME 30 Slack or possibly Zoom (https://tufts.zoom.us/j/95848857971)
+* To be determined

 ## Course credit and time expectations